Train Leaders for Ministry by Paul J. Bucknell

 Evaluating Seminary Training

-Many of those going into full-time service will need formal training because many denominations and mission organizations require it at this point, but high financial costs and ineffective training will continue to put the pressure on churches to first prepare their own.
+Many of those going into full-time service will need formal training because many denominations and mission organizations require it at this point, but high financial costs and ineffective training will continue to put pressure on churches to first prepare their own.

 Overseeing the Next Stepper's Development